Lester Dole

-Lester Carrington Dole (July 8, 1855 – December 10, 1918), was a Major League Baseball outfielder who played in in one game with the New Haven Elm Citys.
+Lester Carrington Dole (July 8, 1855 – December 10, 1918) was an American Major League Baseball outfielder who played in in one game with the New Haven Elm Citys.

 He was born in Meriden, Connecticut.
 After baseball, he worked as the athletic trainer at St. Paul's School in Concord, New Hampshire for 40 years.
 He died from pneumonia in Concord on December 10, 1918.